UHHRobotics22-23/hardware_design/README.md

 ## Electronics Design
 The system was designed to be fully portable and battery powered to enable the usage in differing robotic arms.
-Further the main used arms power budget was not able to power the device as the custom end effector gripper exhausted this.
+Further the main used arms power budget was not able to power the device as the  end effector gripper exhausted this.

 List of parts:
 - Servo: [JX Servo CLS6336HV](http://jx-servo.com/en/Product/CORELESS1/HVcs/480.html)